Edan886/Mast90105_/README.md

 # Mast90105_

- very useful and practical subject.
-Different critical conceptions about stat were introduced by it. plus, the teacher is pretty nice and responsible!
+A Very elementary but practical subject.
+Various critical conceptions about statistics were introduced.
+Plus, the teacher is pretty nice and responsible!

 Final mark: 89/100